• Skip to primary navigation

 Store in an airtight container.
 Five-ingredient chocolate balls can be stored at room temperature or in the fridge for 7-10 days.
 Since a batch lasts me a week, I prefer to store them in the fridge.

-Freezer: These healthy energy balls can also be frozen.
+Freezer: These energy balls can also be frozen.
 So make a double batch!
 When you're ready to enjoy, take out the desired amount to eat and they thaw out at room temperature in a few short minutes.
 They will last up to three months.

 Expert Tips and FAQs